optile/ghconf/README.rst

 * enforce configuration across all of your repositories, including pull-request rules, permissions and GitHub features.

-ALl of this is done by writing down all configuration as a Python module and passing it as a command-line parameter.
+All of this is done by writing down all configuration as a Python module and passing it as a command-line parameter.

 * The config module must have a variable ``entry_point`` that is either a